vallotlab/ChromSCape/README.md

 Note that the peak calling is disabled for now in the docker application.

+## Sample datasets

+The dataset from Grosselin et al. are PDX- triple negative breast cancer tumours resistant or not to chemotherapy (respectively HBCx_22 & HBCx_95).
+Download the dataset of interest from GEO :https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE117309.
+To run the app up to the differential analysis step, you need the count matrices.
+The peak calling and gene set enrichment parts require BAM files (available at https://figshare.com/s/fb04c2b17b234aa9d5eb).

 ## Walkthrough of the App through screencast

 ### 1 - Filtering, vizualiation & correlation